CRIPAC-DIG/GRACE/README.md

 ## Citation

-If you use the code in your own research, please cite the following article:
+If you use our code in your own research, please cite the following article:

 ```
 @inproceedings{Zhu:2020vf,
   author = {Zhu, Yanqiao and Xu, Yichen and Yu, Feng and Liu, Qiang and Wu, Shu and Wang, Liang},
   title = {{Deep Graph Contrastive Representation Learning}},
-  booktitle = {ICLR Workshop on Graph Representation Learning and Beyond},
+  booktitle = {ICML Workshop on Graph Representation Learning and Beyond},
   year = {2020},
   url = {http://arxiv.org/abs/2006.04131}
 }